Web Editor

 Try it yourself

 WizCut has a free trial — you can test it on a real podcast episode and see how the AI handles your specific audio setup.
-Set up your multicam sequence, map your speakers, and let it run.
-The whole process takes a few minutes.
+If you use Premiere, set up your multicam sequence, map your speakers, and let it run.
+If you don’t, try the web app — upload your footage and see the result in a few minutes.
+If you’re also weighing other automation tools, our AutoPod alternatives comparison covers the full landscape.